The Loudest Exhausts for the Harley Sportster 1200 in 2023

-This is our buying guide on the loudest exhausts for the Harley Sportster 1200 in 2023.
+This is my buying guide on the loudest exhausts for the Harley Sportster 1200 in 2024.
 Below is a quick summary of my top recommendations.
 Scroll further down to read in depth, hands on reviews for each exhaust.

 BUDGET LOUDEST